RichardFedak/project/README.md

 }
 ```

-(OPTIONAL) Create new topic "alert" and [Azure Logic App](./Logic_app.JPG) that will be responsible for sending emails.
+(OPTIONAL) Create new topic "alert" and [Azure Logic App](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-overview) that will be responsible for sending emails.
+It should look like [this](./Logic_app.JPG).

 Connect arduino with DHT11 sensor to the PC, start helper script